Military exemption: North Korea

+Norway

+Conscription in Norway is constitutionally established and further regulated by the Act on Military Service.
+Conscientious objection has been legally recognized since 1922, with the 1965 Law on Exemption of Military Service for Reasons of Personal Conviction being, under which religious and non-religious grounds are recognized, being the present legal basis.
+Article 1 of the 1965 law states that "If there is any reason to suppose that a conscript is unable to perform military service of any kind without coming into conflict with his serious conviction, he shall be exempted from such service by the competent Ministry or by judgement pronounced pursuant to the provisions of this Act".
+Opposition to the use of nuclear weapons has also been included as grounds since a 1990 amendment to the law.
+Chapter 4 of the Act on Military Service focuses on the rights and responsibilities of conscientious objectors, stipulates that a conscript shall be exempted from military service if there is reason to believe that serving would be in violation of their religious or fundamental beliefs.

 Poland

-Egzempcja wojskowa was the soldier's legal immunity in Polish–Lithuanian Commonwealth of 16th-17th century.
+Military exemption (Polish: Egzempcja wojskowa) was the soldier's legal immunity in Polish–Lithuanian Commonwealth of 16th–17th century.

 Military exemptions allow to evaluate the legal position of mercenary soldiers, functioning of legal norms of a temporary character and the interrelations between the statutory law and customary law in Poland.

 In 16th and 17th centuries both the general exemptions, granted by Sejm (parliament), and hetman’s exemptions, deprived of the Sejm’s sanction, existed.
 The constitutions on the exemptions always had a temporary nature.
 As a consequence of the advancing paralysis of the parliament’s works, the exemptions issued by hetman became more and more common.

 Exemptions were the releases to be applied before all types of courts, apart from military courts.
 They withheld the proceedings (even enforcement proceedings when the verdict did not benefit from the res iudicata character) with regard to all persons taking part in the military expeditions and their families.
 This enhanced the attractiveness of military service and prevented soldiers from leaving the army.

 Exemptions were known to the customary law, however, they were formulated by Sejm by means of constitutions.
 The parliament, depending on the circumstances, enlarged or limited the group of the beneficiaries, applied more or less strict criteria, changed the time limits of the exemptions’ validity, prevented their abuse, and most importantly, it firmly opposed a rejection of the releases by courts.

+Russia

+Students in higher education can receive a deferment for the duration of their studies.
+Civilian service is available as an alternative, if the prospective conscript declares their preference 6 months before the beginning of the service.
+Their preference may be considered, but isn't binding; some areas of service include occupied Ukrainian territory.
+In some cases, even those applying for alternative service may be prosecuted for draft evasion.